The Chicago gypsy jazz scene

 Guitar lessons: Alfonso Ponticelli gives private lessons (contact him through his site), as does David Moulthrop (firstname.lastname@example.org).

-Buying gypsy jazz strings and guitars: Here in Chicago, we're lucky to have the only (?) storefront in the U.S. devoted to gypsy jazz: Caravan Guitars, at 4754 N. Rockwell St. Definitely stop by for the best selection in town (and one of the best selections in town).
+Buying gypsy jazz strings and guitars: Here in Chicago, we're lucky to have the only (?) storefront in the U.S. devoted to gypsy jazz: Caravan Guitars, at 4754 N. Rockwell St. Definitely stop by for the best selection in town (and one of the best selections in the world, frankly!).
 Besides that, Different Strummer usually carries Argentines.
 As for guitars, aside from Caravan Guitars, these places have been known to carry gypsy jazz guitars: Different Strummer, Andy's Music, Hogeye Music (Evanston).

 Buying gypsy jazz CDs: Jazz Record Mart carries CDs by the more well-known artists in the genre, such as Django Reinhardt, Stephane Grappelli, Bireli Lagrene and Jimmy Rosenberg.
 Different Strummer has a small selection.
 Caravan Guitars has a good selection.